Skip to content

 Limitation Details

-DCGM / nvidia-smi full NVML NVML is unavailable on the dxcore/D3D12 driver path used by both WSL2 and Hyper-V GPU-PV. nvidia-smi works for UUID queries but NVML-dependent tools (DCGM metrics) do not function.
+DCGM-Exporter not deployed NVML is unavailable on the dxcore/D3D12 driver path used by both WSL2 and Hyper-V GPU-PV.
+Because K2s only supports GPU-PV, the DCGM-Exporter DaemonSet is not deployed (it would crash-loop). nvidia-smi works for basic UUID queries.
 CUDA workloads are unaffected.

 nvidia-smi reports limited info Only UUID queries work reliably.
 Power draw, temperature, and utilization queries are not available via dxcore.